khulnasoft/tracker/docs/docs/advanced/forensics.md

         --capture module
     ```

-    Captured module will be found in tracee destination directory, just like
+    Captured module will be found in tracker destination directory, just like
     any other captured file would be:

     ```console
-    sudo ls /tmp/tracee/out/host
+    sudo ls /tmp/tracker/out/host
     ```

     ```text